csdms/ivy/README.md

 The Project Jupyter lesson
 is taken from the [Code to Communicate][coco] project and modified under their [license][coco-license].
-The FAIR software lesson is adapted, under [license][comses-license], from a [CoMSES Net][comses] presentation.
+Material in the FAIR software lesson is adapted, under [license][comses-license], from a [CoMSES Net][comses] project.

 CSDMS Ivy is supported with funding from the National Science Foundation.